 All these statistics and updates show a growing trend in the food sector.
 Currently, the plant-based protein industry is worth a staggering $20 million and is expected to rise in value.

-Enterprises bringing innovative solutions and unique agricultural practices to meet this demand can prove to be highly lucrative investment options for those looking to diversify their portfolios.
+Enterprises bringing innovative solutions and unique agricultural practices to meet this demand can be highly lucrative investment options for those looking to diversify their portfolios.

 Revolutionizing the Fashion Industry

-Sustainability trends in the fashion industry probably came as the most unexpected trends in the current years.
-A sector that took pride in setting new trends and bringing innovation to seasonal outfits was always lagging behind when it came to ESG issues.
+Sustainability trends in the fashion industry were probably the most unexpected trends in recent years.
+A sector that took pride in setting new trends and bringing innovation to seasonal outfits was always lagging regarding ESG issues.

-Nevertheless, Vogue predicts that sustainable fashion might see the light of day following the after-effects of the pandemic.
-Already, companies selling used clothing items are seeing massive growth in sales this year.
+Nevertheless, Vogue predicts sustainable fashion might emerge following the pandemic’s aftereffects.
+Companies selling used clothing are already seeing massive sales growth this year.

 Over the last two years, the second-hand apparel market has grown 21 times more than its brand-new clothing counterpart.
-Namely, brands like Patagonia, thredUp, and Poshmark are expected to increase their net worth by billions during the coming years attributed to the sustainable ESG fashion trend.
+Brands like Patagonia, ThredUp, and Poshmark are expected to increase their net worth by billions during the coming years, attributed to the sustainable ESG fashion trend.

 That’s a profitable investment option for investors looking to diversify their portfolios in the fashion industry.